 But before you cave, understand your rights: Chances are you have more time than you think to do your research and negotiate your hospital bill.

-Hospitals will try to get you to pay as quickly as possible, but there are laws and rules in place that ensure you have time to do your research — particularly if you visited a nonprofit hospital, which is the most common type of hospital in the U.S. In any case, the earliest a hospital bill could affect your credit is 12 months from the time it goes to collections.
+Hospitals will try to get you to pay as quickly as possible, but there are laws and rules in place that ensure you have time to do your research — particularly if you visited a nonprofit hospital, which is the most common type of hospital in the U.S. In any case, the earliest a hospital bill could affect your credit is 13 months after your receive your first bill.

 If you visited a nonprofit hospital, like nearly 60% of hospitals in the U.S. are, federal law protects your hospital bill from going to collections prematurely.